 On June 22, 2016, the Board of Directors of Outotec Oyj appointed Mr. Markku Teräsvasara, born in 1965 as the President and Chief Executive Officer of Outotec Oyj.
 Mr. Teräsvasara assumed the duties of CEO as of October 1, 2016.
 No deputy to CEO has been appointed.

 Remuneration and service contract of CEO

-The annual base salary of the CEO Markku Teräsvasara is EUR 630,000 including holiday pay and fringe benefits in accordance with Outotec policy.
+On April 1, 2018, the annual base salary of the CEO Markku Teräsvasara is EUR 630,000 including holiday pay and fringe benefits in accordance with Outotec policy.
 In addition to the base salary, the CEO is entitled to an annual bonus that is maximum 60% of his base salary.
 Annual targets for the bonus are related to the financial performance of the company and are decided annually by the Board of Directors.